The following Five Year Vision and 2013 Park Goals were developed during a collaborative staff workshop in October 2012. Visit the document (1.62 Mb).

 - Survey trail plan for Mulberry Bend Overlook, complete compliance (PEPC, 106, NPS trail requirements) and initiate development.

 - Continue conceptual planning for Goat Island and Bow Creek Recreation Area.
-Clear cedars on Goat Island, explore possible access to upper Bow Creek Recreation
+Clear cedars on Goat Island, explore possible access to upper Bow Creek Recreation Area.

 - Explore opportunties for signage/outreach at Paddlewheel Point and Auld-Brokaw Trail.